CHARMk-code/CHARM_catalogue/README.md

 A system configured with `Docker`, `cargo` and `yarn`

 ### Running
-The database is started by simple running
+The database is started by running
 ```
 docker compose up
 ```